 General Manager

 AGYC Property.
 Trees or vegetation located on any AGYC property may not be removed, altered, or displaced, except to gain rights-of-way to owners’ property, without approval from the Board.
-Committees seeking to remove trees or vegetation from AGYC common areas shall submit a written plan or basis for removal.
+Entities seeking to remove trees or vegetation from AGYC common areas shall submit a written plan or basis for removal.
+AGYC is required to plant a new tree for every tree removed.
 Requests shall be submitted to the GM, who consults with the appropriate committee before submitting the request to the Board.

 Developer.
 Special circumstances may arise, whereby the developer wishes to remove trees or indigenous growth from their own property (not involving construction) or AGYC property.
 Requests are submitted to the GM.
 If warranted, the Board takes action at the next meeting.

-Golf Course.
+3. Golf Course.
 When maintaining AGYC property, the Green Superintendent will obtain GM approval when removing vegetation, trees less than 5” in diameter, or tree limbs as needed.
 Trees over 5” in diameter shall have Board approval prior to removal.
+AGYC is required to plant a new tree for every tree removed.
+Any exceptions require Board approval.

 7.0 Standing and Special Committees